lc-cbot/workshop-austin/README.md

 4. Go into your Windows Virtual Machine in VirtualBox and disable Windows Defender (search Defender in the search box in the main nav)

 ## Lab 5: Setting up YARA Scans

+We will setup a single YARA rule that will run on the endpoint at regular intervals.

+1. In your LimaCharlie account go to "Automation -> YARA Rules" and click on the "+ Add Yara Rule" button